Edge of Night

 For both species, there is always a chance of losing them to winter chills, but losses would be more probable with Z. rehmanii if overwintered outdoors, hence the preference for potting them.
 They have improved flowering strength when rootbound which is another factor that makes them fine candidates for containers, though containered corms are even more at risk during a freeze.

-Though our winter temperatures rarely fall into the twenties, 'Edge of Night' seems apt to be tender even so, as Terra Nova recommends lifting the bulb in autumn before first frost & store it for winter, or bring potted corms to cover.
-If it is really that sensitive then we probably won't have it for years because even though its potted & easily brought in, I'm bound to slip up protecting it perfectly.
-I've a tendancy to take the sorry attitude toward tender perennials "if it can't live outdoors, screw it."
+We figured if it is really that sensitive then we probably won't have it for years because even though its potted & easily brought in, I'm just not inclined to bring pots indoors.
+I've a tendancy to take the sorry attitude toward tender perennials "if it can't live outdoors, too bad."
 That attitude paid off well with the Chocolate Cosmos which other locals lift each autumn but which I leave in the garden year-round without troubles.

 After the leaves die back at mid-summer it does not want to be watered thereafter, but wants a dry dormancy of about three months, during which time many calla lily fans will hide the pot in a dark cool place, then drag it back out while it is still winter & let it get started again indoors, keeping it lightly moist.
 When last threat of frost has passed, it can again go outdoors.